• About Trudy

 British Museum

-Lastly, we spent our day at the British Museum in Bloomsbury, about a mile from The National Gallery.
+We spent a day at the British Museum in Bloomsbury, about a mile from The National Gallery.
 One can easily spend a whole day here!
 The colossal British Museum is home to more than 8 million artifacts and is considered one of the greatest museums of the world.
 However, it is not without controversy, as many of the artifacts were collected from around the world during England’s colonization years.

 Many countries want their art back, for example Egypt and Greece.
 Most likely because of these circumstances, this spectacular worldly showcase is free admission.
 The highlights for me to see were the famous Rosetta Stone, the Elgin Marbles from Greece’s Parthenon, Cleopatra’s mummy and coffin and the Enlightenment Gallery in King George III’s library.